chaseruskin/orbit/README.md

 As codebases scale and increase in complexity, it becomes of upmost importance to have the right system in place to efficiently manage the increasing number of resources.
 Without the right system, the codebase can become bogged down by _technical debt_, leaving you stuck in yesterday's designs.

 However, using just any package management system does not guarantee that technical debt is minimized.
 Poorly-designed package managers will simply shift the technical debt to different resources, while a well-designed package manager will minimize the overall amount of technical debt.
 With minimal technical debt, you can bring up tomorrow's hardware today.
 Orbit is __an agile package manager designed to minimize technical debt.__

+### An extensible build tool designed to support any workflow

+Hardware development involves many complex processes, from running simulations to generating bitstreams.
+Orbit simplifies the build process into two stages: planning and execution.
+Orbit performs the planning of a build by resolving all HDL source code dependencies to produce a single file listing the topologically sorted source code file order.
+From here, Orbit invokes any user-configured target to execute and process the planned list of source code files.
+By allowing users to add their own execution processes, Orbit is __an extensible build tool designed to support any workflow.__

 ### Free and open source